 The hamster wheel of (survival) life

 Back to the distant past.
-Back then, with no money, we humans were mostly concerned with this supply.
+Back then, with no money, we humans were busy with this supply for most of our available time.
 Interestingly, for most animals, their entire life consists almost entirely of this hamster wheel for foraging for food to survive.
 It’s good that there is still enough to reproduce and raise the offspring, otherwise we would have a real problem with overall survival.
 Without money, there is little chance of breaking out of this hamster wheel.
-Our ancestors, unlike most animals, had bodies developed enough that they could devote free time to inventing new tools and technologies.
-This enabled the search for food to be accelerated or the food to be kept longer and stored.
+Unlike most animals, our ancestors had bodies developed enough that they could invest free time in inventing new tools and technologies.
+This made it possible to accelerate the search for food or to store the food and make it more durable.
 It gave them more time and made better tools and so on.
 But it was only with the advent of money that trade and thus a division of labor could develop as it prevails today in a complexity that the Stone Age people could only dream of.
 And with that, compared to then, we have achieved an incredible level of security and comfort in life.
-Even in the poorest countries in the world there are no longer any predators and we no longer have to live in caves or on trees.
+Even in the poorest countries in the world there are no longer any predators for humans and we no longer have to live in caves or on trees.

 Most people today are still trapped in the same cycle as they were 20,000 years ago.
 With one difference: foraging has been replaced by work.
 We get money through work, which we can in turn spend to stay alive, e.g. B. Buying feed.
 Not just for our hamster.
 But money has another fascinating quality.
-You can also NOT output it.
+It can also not be output.
 If you ignore devaluation and inflation, this is the perfect opportunity to put your own lifetime on the high edge.
-I work a few hours more than I need to “just” survive and then theoretically I would not have to work as long as I can buy the necessary food with the money saved – and still survive.
+I work a few hours more than I need to “just” survive.
+Then theoretically I wouldn’t have to work as long as I can buy the necessary feed with the money saved – and still survive.
 A fascinating system.
-So you can see money as “coagulated lifetime”, as non-volatile, tangible time in a fixed consistency that I can put on my shelf and store there until I want to use it up later.
-The old saying “time is money” is true.
+So you can see money as a coagulated lifetime, as non-volatile, tangible time in a fixed consistency that I can put on my shelf and store there until I want to use it up later.
+So the old saying “time is money” is true.

 How much time is money – and how that helps us emotionally

 If so, how much time is money?
 Or how much money is time?
 Can I convert that into each other?
 The answer is: yes, about my hourly wage.
-With a net of 4,000 euros a month and 40 working hours a week, I have an average hourly wage of 25 euros (assuming the usual four working weeks per month).
+As we saw in the last article, I have a net of 4,000 euros per month and 40 working hours per week an average hourly wage of 25 euros.
 And that’s extremely exciting to know.
-If I treat myself to something that does not contribute directly to survival, e.g. For example, a bar of chocolate or a trip to the cinema, then I can pretty much say how much time it cost me.
-If I add the chocolate mentioned in the latest 3d blockbuster to the cinema, plus maybe a cola, some popcorn and an ice cream confection, then I have probably spent around 25 euros.
+If I treat myself to something in the future that does not contribute directly to survival, e.g. For example, a bar of chocolate or a trip to the cinema, then from now on I can pretty much say how much time it cost me.
+If I add chocolate to the cinema in the latest 3D blockbuster, plus maybe a coke, some popcorn and an ice cream confection, then I’ve probably spent around 25 euros.
 So the film didn’t just cost me two hours (the time I actually spent in the cinema), but actually three.
-I first had to work an hour for it to be able to afford the cinema and the feasts.
+I first had to work an hour to be able to afford the cinema and the feasts.

-Joking aside, we should of course not deliberately ignore investments.
+All jokes aside; we should of course not deliberately ignore investments.
 The fact is that emotional decisions about investments are responsible for a large part of the losses in the population.
-Fear and greed (exaggerate) the stock markets and cause the excessive build-up of speculative bubbles and the subsequent exaggeration downwards after they have burst.
+Fear and greed (over) drive the stock exchanges and cause the excessive build-up of speculative bubbles and the subsequent exaggeration downwards after the bubble has burst.
 It is important to keep a cool head when investing.
 And that works best when you can emotionally separate yourself from the invested money as well as possible.
-Once it has been invested, the money should be viewed as gone or invested.
+Once it has been invested, the money should be viewed as gone – or as invested.
 Just like a farmer replanting part of his harvest next spring.
-Once in the ground, this part is gone for him, until after a while he (hopefully) yields a multiple of the yield.
-I view invested money as if it no longer exists in my account.
-Even if I can sell the investment again at any time, like with a share.
-The sale should never be made because I get cold feet and want my stake back.
-That would destroy the original investment idea.
-If I liquidate prematurely, then at the most because I have come to the conclusion that the investment has failed and can no longer be led to success (you realize that you are riding the classic “dead horse”).
+Once in the ground, this part is gone for him.
+It can no longer be eaten.
+Until after a while it (hopefully) yields a multiple of income.

 Investments as a game